DGKSK8LIFE/Apples-and-Oranges/README.md

 # Apples and Oranges

-A keras model that can discern apples vs oranges.
+A keras model that can classify apples and oranges.

 ## How To Run/Train The Model